THE IMPROPER SOLICITATION AND GRAFT ACT [See entire ACT]

 Enforcement Ordinance

-(2) Public officials or relevant persons shall act impartially in performing their duties, and shall not offer advantage to or discriminate against any person related to their duties.
+(2) Public servants, etc. shall behave in a fair and impartial manner in performing their duties, and shall not favor or discriminate against any person related to their duties.

 For further questions, please